 The spin Hall effect and/or SOT alone do not provide switching in devices with perpendicular magnetization.
-To provide switching, it is required to apply an external magnetic field.
-In addition, innovative materials are required to increase the torques and to boost the switching efficiency.
+To guarantee switching, it is required to apply an external magnetic field.
+Switching can be reliably achieved by complementing the SOT with the voltage pulse, which reduces the magnetic anisotropy [56].
+Alternatively, to accomplish reliable switching without external field, we suggest to employ two orthogonal SOT generating pulses.
+The second pulse must run through the line which underlaps with the structure.
+The dependence of the switching on the second pulse duration is shown in Fig.2.
+Innovative materials are required to increase the torques and to boost the switching efficiency.
 New materials with a strong SOI, e.g., topological insulators, allow the current to flow only at their interface states [62].
 Due to the spin-momentum locking characteristic to these states the passing current results in a large spin accumulation at the interface [63,64] and the SOT aids the magnetization to switch.

 A potential disadvantage of the write and read current paths' separation is that these devices appear in a three-terminal cell configuration [65].
-Therefore, they can be used only for applications in which the density is not the top priority, but for high-speed reliable operation competing with SRAM.
-The need to lower the critical current in spin orbit MRAM accelerates the search for new materials with large SOI.
+Therefore, they can be used only for applications in which the density is not the top priority and are thus suitable for high-speed reliable operation needed for SRAM.
+The need to decrease the critical current in spin orbit MRAM accelerates the search for new materials with large SOI.

-4 NON-VOLATILE LOGIC
+IV.
+NON-VOLATILE LOGIC

-MRAM is CMOS compatible and attractive to use with CMOS-based logic applications.
-Fast nonvolatile memory combined with non-volatile processing elements is a fertile ground for realizing the first microprocessors with reduced power consumption working on an entirely new principle.
+MRAM is attractive for use with CMOS-based logic applications.
+Fast non-volatile memory combined with non-volatile processing elements is a fertile ground for realizing the first microprocessors with reduced power consumption working on an entirely new principle.
 MRAM arrays can be embedded directly on top of CMOS logic [66] to reduce the length of interconnects and the corresponding delay time.
 This architecture is traditionally called logic-in-memory, although as of yet the information is not processed in the MRAM.
-Power-efficient MRAM-based logic-inmemory concepts have already been demonstrated [67].
+Power-efficient MRAMbased logic-in-memory circuits have already been demonstrated [67].
 They include field-programmable gate arrays and ternary content addressable memory as well as other variants.
 These CMOS/spintronic hybrid solutions are already competitive in comparison to the conventional CMOS technology with respect to power consumption and speed.

-The power consumption problem in modern integrated circuits with ultra-scaled CMOS devices is becoming critical, which prompts various power reduction technologies to be used for keeping the heat dissipation under control.
+The power consumption problem in modern integrated circuits with ultra-scaled CMOS devices is becoming critical, which prompts various power technologies to be used for keeping the heat dissipation under control.
 The techniques based on reduced voltage operation, clock gating, and power gating modes allow to address the problem to a certain extent, however, they also result in an increase of the time delay to get into or out from these modes.
 The use of non-volatile MRAM-based devices [68-70] with fast access to the stored data allows cutting out the penalty of stand-by power and eliminates the delays when using energy saving modes.
-The first microcontroller unit with zero standby power featuring non-volatile elements is operating at 8MHz [71].
-In order to boost the operating frequency, spin-based non-volatile flipflops were recently used to demonstrate a powergating microcontroller unit [67] fabricated with standard 90nm CMOS technology with an additional MTJ process.
-The chip features a very short delay in entering/exiting power-on/power-off with potential to be further reduced by optimizing parasitic capacitances.
+The first microcontroller unit with zero standby power featuring non-volatile elements was shown to operate at 8MHz [71].
+In order to boost the operating frequency, spin-based nonvolatile flip-flops were recently used to demonstrate a power-gating microcontroller unit [67] fabricated with 90nm CMOS technology with an additional MTJ process.
+The chip features a very short delay in entering/exiting power-on/power-off with the potential to be further reduced by optimizing parasitic capacitances.